kubernetes/minikube/site/content/en/docs/handbook/pushing.md

 minikube cache list
 ```

-This listing will not include the images which are built-in to minikube.
+This listing will not include the images minikube's built-in system images.

 ```shell